Ed94/gencpp/docs/AST_Types.md

 The `Front` member represents the start of the link list and `Back` the end.
 NumEntries is the number of entries in the body.

-Parent should have a compatible CodeType type for the type of defintion used.
+Parent should have a compatible CodeType type for the type of definition used.

 Serialization: